Cities2Modding/LegacyFlavour/README.md

 2. **Transparent Zone Grid Cells**: We've made zone grid cells transparent for a cleaner, more visually appealing city layout, allowing for a more immersive city planning experience.

+3. **Re-worked color Zone colour scheme**: Changes the colour scheme of zones to better match Cities Skylines 1.
+(UI icons will be updated too in the near future).

+4. **Color-Blindness Modes**: This is WIP and currently in testing.
+Cycle zone colours to match a scheme for specific types of colour blindness.

+5. **Toggle Shortcuts**: ALT+Z to toggle the zone colours mod.
+SHIFT+Z to cycle through colour blindness modes.

+6. **Configure Zone colours via JSON**: Config file in mod directory to allow custom values.

+7. **Dynamic Zone Borders**: If it snows zone borders will switch colour to be more visible on snow.

 ## Installation

 ### Requirements